-There are 2 whistle sounds and three air pump sounds for you to choose.
+There are eleven whistle sounds, four bell sounds, and three air pump sounds for you to choose.
 The choice of air pump sound is for randomly played sounds when the loco is at idle.
-If using the MRC Prodigy Advance DCC System, you can use F19 to scroll through two different whistle.

-Synchronizing Steam Chuff needs to program CV #120 (chuff rate) and CV #121 (chuff start point).
+If using the MRC Prodigy Advance DCC System, you can use F19 to scroll through eleven different horns.
+Synchronizing Steam Chuff needs a series CV programming.
+First program CV #123 to select back emf on (CV #123=1) or off (CV #123=0).
+When emf is on, you must connect the motor to get chuff sound.
+Program CV #121 with a right value to make chuff sound start when loco start to move.
+Program CV #120 to change chuff rate to make four chuffs for per revolution.
 It may take many times to try to get a perfect synchronization.

-F12 or double click F0 will turn the steam sounds on or off.
+Double clicking your headlight button (F0) will turn the steam sounds on or off.
 When the steam sounds are turned off, all accessory function sounds will also be turned off.

-You can use F6 to turn the steam chuff sounds on or off.
+You can use F12 to turn the steam chuff sounds on or off.
 When the loco is drifting the chuff should be off.
 On real steam loco, once they are up to speed the engineer will shut off power to conserve steam and fuel.
+When loco is moving you can use F6 to switch between chuff sound and railroad click sound.

 There are many more program features available with this decoder.
 Please refer to the CV Chart to explore other features of the decoder.